-You can SQLite databases using these ways:
+You can SQLite databases in Exportizer using these ways:

 1. Opening through FD interface.
 Select FD interface, click SQLite, then fill all needed database parameters.